Community Trigger

 You will need to provide details of the date of each incident that you have reported, to who (name, organisation) and/or Incident Reference Number (if available), along with information about the anti-social behaviour incident you were reporting.
 You will also be asked to agree to allow your details and information about you to be shared with other agencies.

-The Community Trigger can also be used by any person on behalf of a victim, for example a family member, friend, carer, councillor, Member of Parliament or other professional person.
+The Community Trigger can also be used by any person on behalf of a victim, for example a family member, friend, carer, Councillor, Member of Parliament or other professional person.
 However, the victim's consent will be needed before a person can use the Community Trigger on their behalf.

 What can I expect?

 Arrangements will be made for a review panel to be formed who will then carry out a case review.
-The panel will involve senior staff from the police, health, council and the registered social landlord and/or other partners that may have been involved.
+The panel will involve staff from the police, health, council and the registered social landlord and/or other partners that may have been involved.
 The panel will discuss the anti-social behaviour and the actions taken.

 What if I am unhappy with the way the review was handled?